- Our Process

 Anixter has been in business for more than sixty years, and in that time, it’s solidified itself as a company that can deliver high quality products to its customers with little difficulty.
 This seasoned veteran of the business world has no doubt had its fair share of partners throughout the years, but there was one that stood above the rest when it came to its Avaya system.

 President Dwight D. Eisenhower begins his second term in office; the owner of the Brooklyn Dodgers agrees to move the team to Los Angeles; singer/songwriter Buddy Holly releases his hit single, “That’ll be the Day”; while Elvis “the King” Presley purchases “Graceland” and makes his third and final appearance on The Ed Sullivan Show.
 Also in 1957, U.S. Marine Major John Glenn sets a new transcontinental speed record, flying his F8U supersonic jet from California to New York in 3:23:08.
-On the automotive front, the Japanese company exports is first Land Cruiser to the USA—while Ford debuts its colossal flop known as the “Edsel.”
+On the automotive front, the Japanese company Toyota exports its first Land Cruiser to the USA—while Ford debuts its colossal flop known as the “Edsel.”

 In this momentous year in history, two brothers, Bill and Alan Anixter, decide to change the way the wire and cabling business operates, borrowing $10,000 from their mother to start Anixter Brothers, a business that would revolutionize an industry characterized by lack of service, limited flexibility in purchasing options, and a requirement that even the smallest end user had to buy in bulk.